edanisko/edanisko.github.io/content/posts/2020-11-27-laravel-development-in-docker.md

 ```sh
 cd ~/ && mkdir phplaravel && cd phplaravel
 ```
-TFor instance, this command will create a directory in the home folder for the logged in account and name it phplaravel.
+For instance, this command will create a directory in the home folder for the logged in account and name it phplaravel.
 Create an infrastructure directory within to keep infra code separated from app code.
 Call the directory infra for short.

 Inside the infra directory create a file named Dockerfile.
 The tree stucture so far looks like this.